titan-framework/instance/README.md

 Getting Started
 ---------------

 More Information
 ----------------

-Read [Titan Cookbook](document/Cookbook.pdf) (*in portuguese*) is the best way for you to start using it.
+Read [Titan Cookbook](document/Cookbook.pdf) (*in portuguese*) is the best way to start using it.
 You can also access our [mailing list](https://groups.google.com/forum/#!forum/titan-framework) to learn advanced features and answer questions.